svanellewee/peculiar-computing/content/posts/building-for-a-real-device.md

 cd ~/linux-4.20.2                   # where linux kernel source was extracted too make O=~/morty olddefconfig         # Migrate old asus config-4.9.0-8-amd64 to new source config format (adds new config switches)
 ```
+*Here note the last line referencing "olddefconfig".
+This is the migration make target that takes old kernel settings and inserts the new values with defaults.
+This is a Linux build system not-so-secret sauce!*

-## Step two: Use the Config to rebuild the latest kernel
+## Step two: Use the config to rebuild the latest kernel
 ```bash
 make O=~/morty menuconfig    # Select/Deselect things... more on this later.
 ```
 This was a lot of trial and error.
-Remember to favour built-in kernel modules `<*>` rather than loadable `<M>` because your initial ramfs will be vastly simplified that way.
+Remember to favour built-in kernel modules `<*>` rather than loadable `<M>` because installing modules during init is tricky, especially if you don't know what you're doing.
+Making the modules "built-in" means they are ready to be used from bootup, instead of inert until you write the correct `insmod` or `modprobe` incantation.

-Set all things in the folling list to be builtin `{*}` and not a module `{M}` in order to simplify the things you need to have installed at initramfs (the temporary startup environment).
+Set all things in the following list to be built-in(pre-installed in the kernel) `{*}` and not a module(to be installed at some later time) `{M}` in order to simplify the things you need to have installed at initramfs (the temporary startup environment).

 - `Device Drivers --> USB support --> {*} Support for Host-side USB`
 - `Device Drivers --> USB support --> {*} OHCI HCD (USB 1.1) support`